Fault Tolerant Equilibria in Anonymous Games: best response correspondences and fixed points

-The paper is structured is as follows.
-In Section~\ref{sec:Model}, we define the model.
-In Section~\ref{sec:EqConcept}, we define the equilibrium concepts both for finite and infinite horizon players.
-In Section~\ref{sec:Exist}, we provide sufficient conditions for the existence of the equilibrium.
+The remainder of the paper is structured is as follows.
+In Section~\ref{sec:Model}, we define our model and give our definition of $\alpha$-tolerant Nash equilibrium.
+In Section~\ref{sec:Exist}, we introduce the notion of a $\alpha$-tolerant best response and use this to provide sufficient conditions for the existence of the equilibrium.
+We also present example showing when this condition may not be satisfied.
 We conclude in Section~\ref{sec:Conc}.